Monday, 24 February 2025

 Pioneering AI performance

 According to YongCheol Bae, Executive Vice President of Memory Product Planning at Samsung Electronics, the new LPDDR5X DRAM offers a new standard for high-performance on-device AI solutions.
-It combines top-tier LPDDR performance with advanced thermal in a remarkably compact design.
+It combines top-tier LPDDR performance with advanced thermal management in a remarkably compact design.

 Samsung achieved this innovation by enhancing the printed circuit board (PCB) and epoxy moulding compound (EMC)2 techniques.
 Furthermore, an optimised back-lapping process reduces the package height.